Some of the links below are affiliate links. If you choose to make a purchase we may earn a small commission at no additional cost to you.

 Cleaning your environment will require soap as well as antiseptics.
 If you have the ability, and room, to set up a quarantine area then be sure to stock hospital or commercial grade cleaning supplies to minimize spreading any infectious diseases.

 Security is another area that can cover a broad spectrum of survival shelter supplies.
 Minimally, you will account for personal protection for each resident in your underground bunker supplies.
-This should include a sidearm and battle rifle or shotgun.
+This should include a sidearm and battle rifle or shotgun and the best ammo storage containers for long term bullet storage.

 You may also wish to include specialty arms and munitions.
 Don’t neglect a precision rifle or Short Barrel Rifle (SBR) as they each fill specific defensive niches.